-Over the last year, The Nature Conservancy, the NH Clean Tech Council, and the Environmental Defense Fund have worked to bring legislators together with municipal, manufacturing and local leaders to initiate conversations about energy options and infrastructure, and to incorporate diverse perspectives in discussions on efficiency and renewable opportunities in New Hampshire.
+In 2016, The Nature Conservancy, the NH Clean Tech Council (now Clean Energy NH), and the Environmental Defense Fund worked to bring legislators together with municipal, manufacturing and local leaders to initiate conversations about energy options and infrastructure, and to incorporate diverse perspectives in discussions on efficiency and renewable opportunities in New Hampshire.